Examples of cross selling

 Have you witnessed or experienced any of these examples in cross selling that show it’s importance?

-While fueling, a petrol attendant invites you to buy a higher grade fuel; as you await the meal you’ve just ordered, the waiter asks you what drink you would like to have; in traffic, a hawker entices you to buy an MP3 player complete with a flash disk; as you exit the church you find a CD of that day’s moving sermon on sale and you are invited to buy a book too; en route home, planning to buy only mangoes from the fruit vendor and, having tasted a slice of a juicy orange, go back to your car with bagfulls of mangoes, oranges and bananas; you bought something online having been informed that ‘those that bought (this product you’ve just bought), also bought (this other one).
+While fueling, a petrol attendant invites you to buy a higher grade fuel; as you await the meal you’ve just ordered, the waiter asks you what drink you would like to have; in traffic, a hawker entices you to buy an MP3 player complete with a flash disk; as you exit the church you find a CD of that day’s moving sermon on sale and you are invited to buy a book too; en route home, planning to buy only mangoes from the fruit vendor and, having tasted a slice of a juicy orange, go back to your car with bagfuls of mangoes, oranges and bananas; you bought something online having been informed that ‘those that bought (this product you’ve just bought), also bought (this other one).

 What is cross selling?

 Now then.
 Cross selling is not fraud and manipulation as in the case of Wells Fargo Bank.
 So what is it?
-It happens when on the sales person’s persuasion, most effectively done via invitation or permission selling, you buy something else other than the one you had intended to buy; and why?
-Because, the salesperson presented it to you when your frame of mind was in “buy” mode.
-“Which drink would you like to have while you wait for your meal, Sir?”
-When you were most naturally inclined to buy, he sold ‘across’; that is, horizontally.
-He sold you another product similar, or aligned, to the one you had planned to buy.
+It happens when on the sales person’s persuasion, most effectively done via invitation or permission selling, you buy something else in addition to the one you had intended to buy; and why?
+Because, the salesperson presented it to you when you were in “buy” mode, and exposed you to a need you didn’t know you had, or solution you didn’t know he had and you need.

 That is the meaning of cross selling.
-If he sold vertically upwards that would be upselling, like upgrading you from a bronze to gold package; or freemium to premium service; if he sold you more of what you are buying (like a bank sales rep convincing an institution to deposit more funds in its fixed deposit account than it usually does, that is deep selling).
-Now.
-If you are a salesperson, what about you?
-How do you cross sell?
-Indeed, do you cross sell?
-Or are you among those many human resource personnel and sales managers, lament, don’t?
+If he sold vertically upwards that would be up selling; like upgrading you from a bronze to silver package; or a freemium to premium service; if he sold you more of what you are buying (like a bank sales rep convincing an institution to deposit more funds in its existing fixed deposit account), that is deep selling.
+Selling more of the same.

 Importance of cross selling

-Feedback from sales training workshops and human resource personnel is that many salespeople dread cross selling.
 But how does the need to cross sell arise?
 Institutions start with a product or service.
 They then realize that it’s not a panacea to their market’s (customer’s) need and so are missing sales they can fulfill without changing who they are i.e. using existing resources.
 And so they develop another product; and a third, sixth and fifteenth still.
 For instance, wine sellers can easily have tens of different kinds of wine.

-It does not always make business sense to recruit a specific team of salespeople for every product developed; and even if it did, it reflects poorly on the salesperson and institution when a client has to engage three different salespeople to buy a detergent, a soap, and cosmetic yet all three are manufactured by the one firm he is dealing with; or a personal account, credit card, and loan yet all are offered by his bank; or, short business or professional courses, recruitment and consultancy services yet his preferred training firm offers all three.
+It does not always make business sense to recruit a salesperson for every product developed; and even if it did, it reflects poorly on the salesperson and institution when a client has to engage three different salespeople to buy a detergent, a soap, and cosmetic yet all three are manufactured by the one firm he is dealing with; or a personal account, credit card, and loan yet all are offered by his bank; or, short business or professional courses, recruitment and consultancy services yet his preferred training firm offers all three.

 Sometimes though, firms may just see the opportunity to give an extra service to differentiate themselves from the competition and therefore wash and service cars at a petrol station, for example.
-Such is the importance of cross selling.
-Put differently, flip the coin.
-If you are the client, in such a situation, would you want to deal with a separate person or institution for every transaction you needed?
-And, among other benefits, lose on the opportunity of not having to form another relationship or for bulk discount?
-I wouldn’t.

 Read; Quit limiting your success by selling just one product.
 Here’s how.